JulianEhiem/HTML-CSS-LandingPage/README.md

 This tutorial project is to help familiarize myself with HTML and CSS as well as playing with positioning and working with images

+## Demo
+Here's a working live demo of this project: https://julianehiem.github.io/HTML-CSS-LandingPage/

 ## Features

 Some of the Features of the Landing Page are;